Group Fairness in Bandit Arm Selection: Experiments

 The plots in Figure~\ref{fig:synth_pulls} show the percentage of times an algorithm pulled a sensitive arm over the full budget $T$.
-In order to be fair, the percentage of sensitive arms pulled should be proportional to the number of sensitive arms, i.e., when there are 2 sensitive arms out of the 10 total arms, the percentage of sensitive arms pulled is roughly 20\%.
-The plots in Figure~\ref{fig:synth_regret} show the perceived regret that includes bias $\psi$ as solid lines, and real regret that corrects bias (See Equations~\ref{eq:new_reward} and \ref{eq:new_regret}) as dashed lines.
+In order to be fair, the percentage of sensitive arms pulled should be proportional to the number of sensitive arms, i.e., when there are 5 sensitive arms out of 10 total, the percentage of sensitive arms pulled is roughly 50\%.
+Figure~\ref{fig:synth_regret} shows the perceived regret that includes bias $\psi$ as solid lines, and real regret that corrects bias (see Equations~\ref{eq:new_reward} and \ref{eq:new_regret}) as dashed lines.
 Algorithms with low real regret are considered `good'.